mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 Due to their fragile builds, Darrians in general avoid hand-to-hand combat.
 They practice unarmed combat mainly for self-discipline but lack a melee weapon philosophy.
 In military situations where stealth is paramount, the Darrian military are often trained with knives to kill quietly from ambush.

-Primitive technology missile weapons such as bows or slings are favoured by militia forces for their inability to be detected by sensor systems.
+Primitive technology missile weapons such as bows or slings are favored by militia forces for their inability to be detected by sensor systems.
 Low- speed projectiles are quiet and can often bypass motion detectors set to ignore rapidly moving animals or insects.

 CSC: Darrian

 ### PROJECTILE WEAPONS VRF

 Gauss Rifle: A light support weapon designed for an antipersonnel role, VRF gauss rifles are normally mounted on vehicles or equipped as the primary armament of Darrian battle dress troops.
-The rifle is designed to conserve its 8-millimetre ammunition, preventing the release of more than 30 needles when used in auto-fire mode.
+The rifle is designed to conserve its 8-millimeter ammunition, preventing the release of more than 30 needles when used in auto-fire mode.

 Weapon TL Range Damage Kg Cost Magazine Magazine Cost Traits VRF Gauss Rifle 14 600 5D 7 Cr60000 1,000 Cr2000 AP 5, Auto 10, Bulky